Frank McElroy photo

 I felt immediately drawn to SoulCollage® after seeing card images in Seena Frost’s book SoulCollage – An Intuitive Process for Individuals and Groups at a Women of Wisdom conference in Seattle.
 I bought the book and made a few dozen cards on my own, but felt that I wanted to connect with others using this process.

-During a four-month work stint in San Francisco in 2008, I took a SoulCollage® facilitator’s workshop with Seena Frost at a retreat center in Los Gatos, California.
+During a four-month work stint in San Francisco in 2008, I took a SoulCollage® facilitators training workshop with Seena Frost at a retreat center in Los Gatos, California.
 It was fabulous to share cards and inspirations with women from across the U.S.

 Where and when are Heather’s next SoulCollage workshops?